fGiordi/math_tutor_application/README.md

 4. Run Client

-I have provided a client interface for the backend testing: See steps on how to test this:

-cd into front-end and run yarn to install dependencies -Once dependencies are installed, make sure your api is running locally too on port 3030 ( we need the backend running to test the UI) run yarn dev to start the server on client side
+    cd into front-end and run yarn to install dependencies Once dependencies are installed, make sure your api is running locally too on port 3030 ( we need the backend running to test the UI)

+    run yarn dev to start the server on client side

--Once on home page, click on Get started button to get taken to the tutor route -When you are on the tutor-me route, you can now test the backend by providing the equations in the expected format to test the output (see Equations tested below for example of what you can test)
+    Once on home page, click on Get started button to get taken to the tutor route

+    When you are on the tutor-me route, you can now test the backend by providing the equations in the expected format to test the output (see Equations tested below for example of what you can test)

--Click Calculate once, you have inputted your equation and wait for the steps/output or error to appear -You can click reload button to reset the state and refresh the page.
+    Click Calculate once, you have inputted your equation and wait for the steps/output or error to appear

+    You can click reload button to reset the state and refresh the page.

 5. (OPTIONAL)